Exabyte-io/documentation/docs/entities-general/overview.md

 # Types of Entities

-The user interface of the platform contains three main classes of **Entities**, each recognizable by its unique symbol illustrated below:
+The user interface of the platform contains three main classes of **Entities**, each recognizable by its unique symbol illustrated below.

 | Entity    |  Icon      | Details        |
 | :-------- |:----------- |:------------- |